What is Digital Schoolhouse?

 - Ukie website: ukie.org.uk

-Sphero is a robot ball that can be controlled using an app, which allows students to create computer programs.
+Sphero is a robot ball; students create programs in an app to control the Spheros.
 Students solve problems and learn basic programming concepts through a range of challenges, which are engaging and help progress their learning.
-All you need is space to let them roll and a lot of thinking.

 Scottie Go!
 Workshop